Fauci to testify before House committee investigating Trump's coronavirus response

 The House Select Subcommittee on the Coronavirus Crisis was established by House Speaker Nancy Pelosi in late April and is chaired by Rep. James Clyburn, D-S.C.
 California Democrat Maxine Waters is on the committee as well as Ranking Member Steve Scalise, R-La., and Jim Jordan, R-Ohio.

-The committee investigates the efficiency of coronavirus-related spending, the preparedness and response to the outbreak, according to its website.
+The committee investigates the efficiency of coronavirus-related spending and the preparedness and response to the outbreak, according to its website.

 FAUCI SUGGESTS GOGGLES, EYE SHIELD FOR BETTER PROTECTION AGAINST CORONAVIRUS